lazy-ants/remote-manager/README.md

 ### 0. Preparation

-You will need to setup docker to run this tool
+You will need to setup docker in order to use this tool.

 ### 1. Clone project